wajnie/Void-Hackweek-Bot/README.md

 # Void HackWeek Bot
 A discord bot for HackWeek.
 A moderation one.
+Used classic, basic libraries like `fs` or `discord.js`.
 ## APIs i used
 ### discord.js
 Very basic discord API.
 Not much to say about, basic stuff.